-We strongly believe: Multilateral diplomacy through the bodies of the only supranational organisation that brings every nation to the table is the only way to solve the world’s most pressing issues in a sustainable way.
-While acknowledging the legitimate critique aimed at the UN, we want to highlight and promote the positive effects it had and will continue to have on mankind.
+We strongly believe that multilateral diplomacy, going through the bodies of the only supranational organization that brings every nation to the table, is the only way to solve the world’s most pressing issues in a sustainable way.
+While acknowledging all legitimate criticisms aimed at the UN, we want to highlight and promote the positive effects it had and will continue to have on mankind.

 Tolerance for diverging opinions, respectful and constructive interaction and the acknowledgement of the universal human rights are the fundamental principles of the United Nations.
 Not only do we share these values here at Zeppelin University, we also want to convey them to participants of LakeMUN - the diplomats of tomorrow.